OutUK: When did gay men first start identifying themselves as Bears?

 consider me to be really a Bear...they would call me something like a wolf or an otter

-I think this is somewhat perjorative and I find this exclusionary factor very disturbing.
+I think this is somewhat perjorative and I used to find this exclusionary factor very disturbing.

 On the other hand, time after time, I encountered men whose self-esteem was non-existent